 Most personal injury attorneys—including our firm—operate on a contingency basis.
 While other types of lawyers often charge by the hour, our firm does not.
 Instead, we obtain our fee by retaining a portion of any compensation we recover for you.
 This percentage is agreed upon upfront.

-Hiring our attorneys on a contingency basis allows you to pursue your truck accident case without carrying the risk.
-You do not owe us anything until we secure damages for you.
+Hiring our attorneys on a contingency basis allows you to pursue your truck accident claim or lawsuit without carrying the risk.
+You do not owe us anything until we secure fair compensation for you.

 Your Truck Accident Could Result in Monetary Compensation